craftingcity/The-Known-World/Prenotes Dec 13 24.md

 Essay on the Black Blood Curse
 Bloodrite Tome-16 (Niko got 25 Arcana)

+###### Otto Malkovich
+Has housekeepers and the like, one of whom leaves the kitchen window open at night.
+Niko was with him as a young/middle teenager and got kicked out because of drugs mostly, but they have grown apart.
+Niko saw him like 2 years ago.

 We leave our heroes on the date of ...
 AF, as they ...